 View of A Coruña.
-A Coruña Tourist Board
+Photos courtesy of the A Coruña Tourist Board

 View of A Coruña.
 Xosé Castro.
-A Coruña Tourist Board
+Photos courtesy of the A Coruña Tourist Board

 There are two original ways to get a bird's-eye view of the city: You can take a lift in the shape of a glassed-in sphere, which will carry you up Mount San Pedro to a height of 100 m.
-Once you reach the top, you'll have a unique panoramic view from the interior all over the city.
+Once you reach the top, you'll have a unique panoramic view all over the city from the interior.
 Don't forget your camera so you can capture the scene.

 Is deze informatie nuttig voor je geweest?